Pregnancy SmartSiteTM

 How the test will feel depends on the type of procedure used to remove the biopsy sample.
 With a needle biopsy, you may feel a sting as the needle is inserted.
 Some people feel a cramping or pinching feeling during the procedure.

-Medicines that stop pain and help you relax are commonly used for biliary tract biopsy methods.
+Medicines that stop pain and help you relax are commonly used for biliary tract biopsy procedures.

 Why the Test is Performed